1982–83 FC Basel season: Pre-season

-Rainer Ohlhauser was the first team manager.
+Rainer Ohlhauser was the new first team manager.
 He had taken over from Helmut Benthaus, who had been manager for 17 years between 1965 and 1982, and who had moved on to take over as manager of VfB Stuttgart.
 A number of players left the squad, Ernst Schleiffer moved on to Grenchen, Peter Marti went to Aarau, Markus Tanner to Luzern and Joseph Küttel to Lugano.
 In the other direction Winfried Berkemeier joined from Young Boys, Ruedi Zbinden joined from local rivals Nordstern Basel and Nicolas Keller joined from Chiasso.
 There were also a number of youngsters who advanced from the youth team, Roger Bossert, Guido Rudin and Thomas Hauser.

 Basel played a total of 51 games this season.
 30 matches were played in the domestic league, three in the Swiss Cup, four in the Cup of the Alps and 14 were friendly matches.
 The Swiss League Cup was no longer played this season.
 The team scored a total of 108 goals and conceded 85.
 Of their 14 test games, ten were won, two drawn and two ended with a defeat.
 Only one of these test games were played at home in St. Jakob Stadium, the others were all played away.